Foundations of Leninism: Background

 After the January 1924 death of Vladimir Lenin, a power struggle began among factions of the Communist Party of the Soviet Union.
-Stalin was quick to ally himself with fellow Soviet politicians Grigory Zinoviev and Lev Kamenev.
+Stalin allied himself with fellow Soviet politicians Grigory Zinoviev and Lev Kamenev.

 The book contains the written text of nine lectures Stalin delivered to trainee party activists at Sverdlov Communist University, and was the first work produced by Stalin since the 1917 October Revolution.

 Synopsis

 Stalin's nine lectures covered the historical roots of Leninism, methods, theory, the dictatorship of the proletariat, the peasant question, the national question, strategy and tactics (two lectures), and style of work.
 He focused his first lecture on the issue of the historical roots of Leninism as a form of Marxism.
-According to Stalin, Leninism is a product of imperialism and a guiding ideology of the Bolsheviks.
+According to Stalin, "Leninism is Marxism of the era of imperialism" and the guiding ideology of the Bolsheviks.
 He lists three contradictions which imperialism brings to capitalism: